josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

     function: 'train'
 ```

-Next, In the terminal, enter this command then press ‘Enter’ key (You can ignore the messages that got printed out in the terminal):
+Next, In the terminal, enter this command then press ‘Enter’ key (You can ignore the messages in the terminal):
 ```bash
 foundations orbit serve start --project_name=orbit-trial --model_name=model-v1 --project_directory=./ --env=scheduler
 ```